| Feature | Slyce Spend-to-own, flat $9.99/mo | SoFi Invest Active + automated investing inside SoFi |

 Pick Slyce

-Slyce and SoFi Invest both let you own fractional shares with $0 commissions, but they sit in different categories.
-Slyce is spend-to-own automation.
-SoFi Invest is the brokerage piece of a broader financial super-app.
+Slyce and SoFi Invest both let you own fractional shares with no per-trade commission, but they sit in different categories — and price differently.
+Slyce is spend-to-own automation for a flat $9.99/month; SoFi Invest is the brokerage piece of a broader financial super-app, and its base investing is free.

 What each app is

 SoFi Invest is the investing arm of SoFi, a financial super-app covering high-yield checking, loans (student, personal, mortgage), credit cards, and brokerage in one place[1].
-Within SoFi Invest, you get $0-commission active trading on stocks and ETFs, an automated robo-portfolio (fee-free at the standard tier), and IRA support (Traditional, Roth, SEP).
-SoFi Securities LLC is the registered broker-dealer[2].
+Within SoFi Invest, you get $0-commission active trading on stocks and ETFs, an automated robo-portfolio (fee-free at the standard tier), and IRA support (Traditional, Roth, SEP); your money is held at a SIPC-member broker[2].

 Slyce is a spend-to-own app.
 Instead of placing orders or selecting a robo-portfolio, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Revenue comes from payment-network rebates, not user fees.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: SoFi is a financial super-app where investing is one feature; Slyce is purpose-built for spend-to-own.
 If you want one app for banking + lending + retirement + investing, SoFi delivers breadth.
 If you want spending to trigger ownership of brands you shop at, Slyce is the dedicated tool.